 - Be specific in your negotiations, but balance specificity with creating a good relationship.

 - Get everything in writing.
 Insist on it.
-Do not rely on the word of the dean / department chair; if she leaves before you arrive or gets hit by a bus (yes, these things do happen!), the only guarantee that you have is what was put in writing.
+Do not rely on the word of the dean / department chair.
+If they leave or pass away before you arrive (yes, these things do happen!), the only guarantee that you have is what was put in writing.
 One good idea while negotiating is to send a very polite letter, prior to signing the contract, to whomever was handling the negotiations that outlines everything that you believed had been discussed and asking for confirmation.
 Institutions often will provide you with a modified offer letter after some negotiating has occurred.

 - Be both firm and polite.
 Negotiating can be difficult; stand your ground, but be nice about it.
 Frame your requests in terms of what you need to be successful at the institution.
 Be prepared to give on some of your requests that are above and beyond your bottom line.